Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Neonatal white matter injury, formerly called periventricular leukomalacia, is the leading cause of cerebral palsy and other neurocognitive deficits in preterm-born children.
 White matter injury occurs primarily in preterm infants born before 32 weeks’ gestation.
-White matter injury is almost as common in term neonates with congenital heart disease, given delays in prenatal brain maturation secondary to in utero hypoxia (37; 52).
+White matter injury is almost as common in term neonates with congenital heart disease, given delays in prenatal brain maturation secondary to in utero hypoxia (48; 68).
 White matter injury is seen less commonly in full-term neonates with hypoxic-ischemic encephalopathy, especially in the younger gestational age range of “full-term.”
 This article reviews white matter injury in infants born preterm.
 Advances in neuroimaging and epidemiological studies have increased our insight into the pathophysiology of this condition.
 Although no cure currently exists, several clinical trials are ongoing with the aim to prevent disease or to improve long-term outcomes.
-This article provides a comprehensive review of the clinical, pathological, and imaging aspects of neonatal white matter injury, and they discuss advances in research relevant to this condition.
-A case study involving a preterm infant is reviewed, including maternal history, obstetrical history, and patient’s NICU hospital course; the study demonstrates long-term outcomes that may be associated with neonatal white matter injury.
+This article provides a comprehensive review of the clinical, pathological, and imaging aspects of neonatal white matter injury and discusses advances in research relevant to this condition.
+A case study involving a preterm infant is reviewed, including maternal history, obstetrical history, and the patient’s NICU hospital course; the study demonstrates long-term outcomes that may be associated with neonatal white matter injury.

 • White matter injury is the result of the selective vulnerability of pre-oligodendrocytes in the preterm brain to hypoxia-ischemia.
 This vulnerability may be potentiated by inflammation. | |